Slow Cooker Beef and Refried Bean Chili

-This Slow Cooker Beef and Refried Bean Chili is loaded with low-glycemic ingredients which are approved for all phases of the South Beach Diet.
-However, dried beans are limited for Phase One to 1/3 to 1/2 cup serving.
-Of course the chili has other ingredients besides beans, but I would limit myself to a small serving of this for Phase One.
+This Slow Cooker Beef and Refried Bean Chili is loaded with low-glycemic ingredients which are approved for all phases of the original South Beach Diet.
+However, dried beans are limited for Phase One so you should have a small serving of this for Phase One.
 Use beef with less than 10% fat for South Beach Diet.
-Chili with beans won’t work for a low-carb diet, but if you’d like a chili like this with less carbs, I’d double the amount of ground beef and just use one can of beans.
+Chili with beans won’t work for a low-carb diet, but if you’d like a chili like this with even less carbs, I’d use the red pepper variation and just use one can of beans.
 Or check out my Ten Amazing Low-Carb Chili Recipes!

 Find More Recipes Like This One: